GateNLP/wpextract/docs/advanced/multilingual.md

 Using the `self.page_doc` attribute, a [`BeautifulSoup`][bs4.BeautifulSoup] object representing the page, the root element of the picker should be found and returned.

-The `select_one` method is used to find the root element, and will return `None` if no element is found, which will be intepreted as the picker not being present on the page.
+The `select_one` method is used to find the root element, and will return `None` if no element is found, which will be interpreted as the picker not being present on the page.

 If a value is returned, the `self.root_el` attribute will be populated with the result of this method.